-Relive 20156 through the events that have marked Inria Lille - Nord Europe research center.
-Partnerships, awards, scientific events or portraits of researchers, let's see the striking facts of our center.
+Relive 2017 through the events that have marked Inria Lille - Nord Europe research center.
+Partnerships, best papers, scientific events or portraits of researchers, let's see the striking facts of our center.

 Isabelle Herlin, Director of the Inria Lille-Nord Europe Center, was made a knight of the order of Merit (chevalier de l'ordre du Mérite) in November 2017.